OnyxDragonfly/rag-doc-retrieval-demo/README.md

 This project demonstrates a basic Retrieval-Augmented Generation (RAG) pipeline that allows a language model to answer questions using external documents.

 ## Why This Project
-RAG pipelines re commonly used to reduce hallucinations and enable LLMs to work with private data or domain-specific data.
+RAG pipelines are commonly used to reduce hallucinations and enable LLMs to work with private data or domain-specific data.

+## PreRequisits:
+- Updated Python & Ollama installed + running
+- Install: pip install -r requirements.txt
+- Run: python src/<script>.py
+- Model: Replace "Phi4:Latest" with the model you are using.

 ## Current Status
 - Repo Initialized